cameronneylon/dev-barcelona-declaration-website/content/news/20251002_bd_oa2020_joint_taskforce.md

 +++
-title = "Barcelona Declaration and OA2020 Launch Joint Task Force on Negotiating Openness of Publication Metadata" date = 2025-10-02 summary = 'We are excited to announce the launch of a **Joint Task Force on Negotiating Openness of Publication Metadata**, established in partnership between the **Barcelona Declaration on Open Research Information** and the **OA2020 Initiative**.
-This Joint Task Force represents an important step in uniting efforts to bring **greater transparency to scholarly publication metadata**; an essential component of a fair, inclusive, and truly open research ecosystem.' comments = false aliases = ["/20251002_BDOA2020_jointtaskforce"]
+title = "Barcelona Declaration and OA2020 launch Joint Task Force on Negotiating Openness of Publication Metadata" date = 2025-10-02 summary = 'We are excited to announce the launch of a Joint Task Force on Negotiating Openness of Publication Metadata, established in partnership between the Barcelona Declaration on Open Research Information and the OA2020 Initiative.' comments = false aliases = ["/20251002_bd_oa2020_joint_taskforce"]
 +++

 October 02, 2025